EOGrady21/VPR_viewer/README.md

 In scenario B, a user may want to browse ROI images within a specific range, this can be very useful if a 'layer' can be visualized through the initial data or even on other instruments onboard.
 Using the slider ranges to isolate this layer, a user can then browse the images tab to get an initial idea of what the species composition of this layer might be.

+## Sample Data
+Sample data is included with this app for the purposes of testing.
+It should not be considered valid.
+It is a minimal example in order to test the plots and other app features.
+If you are looking for a valid example data set to visualize or play with the app please contact the maintainer directly.